 In other words, the effect of reducing the signal sent by action a should be greater when the individual cares more about what others think about their type (greater $|\lambda{ij}|$).
-For example, we might care more about the opinion of our type held by those we interact with more or are friends with than those we interact with less or who are strangers.
-Or there may be some individuals who in general care more about the opinions of others regarding their type.
-Similarly, in places where there is greater social approval (or disapproval) of being of a particular type (greater ω), such as being in an environment where norms of behavior are much stronger, then making it more difficult for individuals to update their beliefs about your type should have a greater effect.
-And in the extreme cases where either factor is 0, we should expect that changing \Pr{-i} should have no effect at all on whether an individual undertakes the action.
-Although it may not often be possible to obtain exogenous variation in λ or ω , such variation may still at least provide additional suggestive supporting evidence following a primary test with exogenous variation in \Pr{-i} .
+For example, we might care more about the opinion of our type that is held by those we interact with more or are friends with than by those we interact with less or who are strangers.
+There may be some individuals who, in general, care more about the opinions of others regarding their type.
+Similarly, in places where there is greater social approval (or disapproval) of being of a particular type (greater ω), such as an environment where norms of behavior are much stronger, making it more difficult for individuals to update their beliefs about one's type should have a greater effect.
+In the extreme cases, where either factor is 0, we should expect that changing Pr{-i} should have no effect at all on whether an individual undertakes the action.
+Although it may not often be possible to obtain exogenous variation in λ or ω , such variation may still at least provide additional suggestive supporting evidence following a primary test with exogenous variation in Pr{-i} .

-3.2 Review of Recent Literature
+3.2.
+Review of Recent Literature

-Although there have been quite a number of recent studies of social image concerns, many focus on a few common topics.
+Although there have been several recent studies of social image concerns, many focus on a few common topics.
 We organize our review around those topics.

+3.2.1.
 Voting.
-A number of papers have discussed social image concerns as a potential explanation of the "voting paradox," i.e., why so many people vote when the returns to doing so are very low in expectation and the costs can be substantial.
-The idea common to the studies below is that voting represents a fulfillment of civic obligation and a participation in and contribution to society (and thus not voting represents shirking from these responsibilities).
-People may therefore vote because they want others to see or know that they voted, and will thus think of them as being civic minded or public good oriented, and doing their part to contribute to society.
+Several papers have discussed social image concerns as a potential explanation of the voting paradox, i.e., why so many people vote when the returns to doing so are very low in expectation and the costs can be substantial.
+The idea common to the studies discussed in this section is that voting represents a fulfillment of civic obligation and a participation in and contribution to society (and thus that not voting represents shirking these responsibilities).
+People may therefore vote because they want others to see or know that they voted and thus think of them as being civic minded or public good oriented and doing their part to contribute to society.

 Funk (2010) examines the possibility of social pressures in voting by taking advantage of a natural experiment created by the introduction of optional voting by mail in Switzerland.
-When voting can only be done in person, it makes the act visible; so not voting causes others to update their beliefs about your civic type.
-By contrast, the option of voting by mail reduces that visibility, and potentially allows someone to forgo voting with less concern that others can infer information about their type.
-The study finds that the vote-by-mail option had little effect on voting overall, despite the substantial reduction in voting costs.4 However, there is a big reduction in voting in smaller communities, with little effect in larger communities.
-The interpretation is that in smaller communities, people know each other to a greater extent and are more tightly linked to the community (thus, potentially a greater λ).
-And the smaller setting also means that your social group was more likely to know whether you voted in person prior to the change; accordingly, the change in \Pr{-i} induced by the reform was greater in these communities.
-Thus, the conclusion is that more people in small communities were likely voting just because they wanted others to know they were voting, due to social image concerns, rather than because they actually wanted to vote.
-The vote-by-mail option shut off some of the social image effects by reducing the signal contained in (not) voting.
+When voting can only be done in person, it makes the act visible; not voting causes others to update their beliefs about one's civic type.
+By contrast, the option of voting by mail reduces that visibility and potentially allows someone to forgo voting with less concern that others can infer information about their type.
+The study finds that the vote-by-mail option had little effect on voting overall, despite the substantial reduction in voting costs.4 However, there was a large reduction in voting in smaller communities, with little effect in larger communities.
+The interpretation is that, in smaller communities, people know each other to a greater extent and are more tightly linked to the community (thus potentially resulting in a greater λ).
+The smaller setting also means that individuals' social groups are more likely to know whether they voted in person prior to the change; accordingly, the change in Pr{-i} induced by the reform was greater in these communities.
+Thus, the conclusion is that it is likely that more people in small communities were voting only because they wanted others to know they were voting, i.e., due to social image concerns, rather than because they actually wanted to vote.
+The vote-by-mail option shut off some of the social image effects by reducing the signal contained in (not) voting (Funk 2010).